Skip to contents

 Value

-A data frame with the IQR values of the EC and CS for the traits specified as quantitative.
+A data frame with the accession count (excluding missing data) as well as the IQR values of the EC and CS for the traits specified as quantitative.

 References